quicwg/load-balancers/draft-ietf-quic-load-balancers.md

 ## Notation

 All wire formats will be depicted using the notation defined in Section 1.3 of
-{{QUIC-TRANSPORT}}.
+{{RFC9000}}.
 There is one addition: the function len() refers to the length of a field which can serve as a limit on a different field, so that the lengths of two fields can be concisely defined as limited to a sum, for example:

 x(A..B)
 y(C..B-len(x))